GillianPerard/gillicons/README.md

 # Gillicons

 The mono-repository for the Gillicons project which aims to create and distribute free and open-source svg icons.

+See all icons on [https://getgillicons.gillianperard.com](https://getgillicons.gillianperard.com).

 This repository is composed of: